parsec-cloud/Cloud-GPU-Updater/Readme.txt

-This script is made to run on Paperspace P4000, P5000 and AWS G3.4xLarge machines.
+This script is made to run on Paperspace P4000, P5000, AWS G3.4xLarge and Azure NV6 machines.

 This script checks NVIDIA.com for updates, and will download and install graphics drivers including setting NVIDIA-SMI to the correct value on required GPUs.